timothycrosley/streamdeck-ui/README.md

 ### Precooked Scripts
 There are scripts for setting up streamdeck_ui on [Debian/Ubuntu](scripts/ubuntu_install.sh) and [Fedora](scripts/fedora_install.sh).
 ### Manual installation
-To use streamdeck_ui on Linux, you will need first to install some pre-requisite system libraries.
+To use streamdeck_ui on Linux, you will need first to install some prerequisite system libraries.
 The name of those libraries will differ depending on your Operating System.
 Debian / Ubuntu:
 ```bash